subalterngames/cacophony/README.md

 ![Cacophony!](doc/images/banner.png)

 **Cacophony is a minimalist and ergonomic MIDI sequencer.** It's minimalist in that it doesn't have a lot of functionality MIDI sequencers have.
-It's ergonomic in that there is no mouse input and a very clean interface, allowing you to juggle less inputs and avoid awkward mouse motions.
+It's ergonomic in that there is no mouse input and a very clean interface, allowing you to juggle less inputs and avoid awkward mouse motions. **Cacophony is a proof-of-concept of a different way of making music.**

 ![Screenshot of Cacophony](doc/images/screenshot.jpg)